Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 see, e.g., <a href="http://www.maths.manchester.ac.uk/~jm/Choreographies/">these animations</a>.
 The trivial ones are circles, and these were found by
 <a href="http://en.wikipedia.org/wiki/Joseph-Louis_Lagrange">Lagrange</a> in 1772.
-Fore more than two centuries that was the full story, until Moore (numerically in 1993), and then Chenciner and Montgomery (theoretically in 2000), discovered the first non-trivial choreography: the figure-eight of the three-body problem.
+Fore more than two centuries that was the full story, until Moore (<a href="http://tuvalu.santafe.edu/~moore/pubs/braids-prl.pdf">numerically in 1993</a>), and then Chenciner and Montgomery
+(<a href="https://arxiv.org/pdf/math/0011268.pdf">theoretically in 2000</a>),
+discovered the first non-trivial choreography: the figure-eight of the three-body problem.
-And then the magic happened: in the early 2000s, Carles Simò, Professor at the University of Barcelona, found many new choreographies using numerical optimization of the so-called <i>action</i>.
+And then the magic happened: in the early 2000s, Carles Simò, Professor at the University of Barcelona, found many
+<a href="http://www.math.uni-bielefeld.de/~rehmann/ECM/cdrom/3ecm/pdfs/pant3/simo.pdf">new choreographies</a>
-And then the magic happened: in the early 2000s, Carles Simò, Professor at the University of Barcelona, found many new choreographies using numerical optimization of the so-called <i>action</i>.
+using numerical optimization of the so-called <i>action</i>.
 In this post, I explain the idea of Simò, which coined the name <i>choreographies</i> since the $$n$$ bodies being &#34;seen to dance in a somewhat complicated way.&#34;

 Let $$z_j(t)\in\mathbb{C}$$, $$0\leq j\leq n-1$$, denote the positions of $$n$$ bodies with unit mass in the complex plane.